How to choose a paint color to sell your house!

 5. How to test paint colors!

 Don’t put them against the old paint color.
 You will be able to see how they differ.
 This difference is the undertones.
-If you’re looking at light colors or neturals, look down the strip to reveal the undertone.
+If you’re looking at light colors or neutrals, look down the strip to reveal the undertone.
 You should be able to see the mid to darker colors like blue, green, yellow, pink for example.
-By doing this, you may find that the tan has too much pink it in or that the white that you thought was going to be THE color is too green.how-to-choose-paint-colors-to-sell-your-house-add-value-to-your-home-debi-collinson
+By doing this, you may find that the tan has too much pink it in or that the white that you thought was going to be THE color is too green.

 Hopefully you have narrowed down your color choices to a few by now.
 Buy WHITE poster boards from the dollar store.
 Paint your color boards with your test pot paints and place them on the wall UNDER white poster board paper.
 NEVER put the test paints directly against your current color.
 You will not get a good test of what that paint actually looks like.
 NEVER EVER paint the sample paint directly on the wall.
 You will not get a true feel for the color.
 Be sure to move the poster boards around on ALL four walls of the room and a different times of the day.

-It’s Never too soon to start picking a staging paint color
+It’s never too soon to start picking a staging paint color

 You may think its premature to start picking paint colors when you’re still decluttering and getting rooms ready, but it takes time to decide what color you want, pick a painter, and book the painter in the time frame you need!!!
 Good painters at reasonable rates are booked weeks in advance!
 The sooner you get your paint color chosen and the painter booked, the better!